How did you start your career in the asset management field?

-The maintenance plans were built around time based intrusive maintenance plans (close to 100% offline PM’s) with large gaps in the lubrication schedules combined with poor practices.
-The intrusive tasks, lack of lubrication, mixing of incompatible lubricants and incorrect practices were leading to induced failures and significant downtime.
-Our Strategy started with a criticality assessment and maintenance task selection process, with a focus of bringing as much maintenance as possible online and to create a new lubrication schedule from scratch.
-On critical items we completed FMEA studies to ensure all failure modes had been considered.
+The maintenance plans were built around time-based intrusive maintenance plans (close to 100% offline PM’s) with large gaps in the lubrication schedules combined with poor practices.
+The intrusive tasks, lack of lubrication, mixing of incompatible lubricants, and incorrect practices were leading to induced failures and significant downtime.
+Our Strategy started with a criticality assessment and maintenance task selection process, with a focus on bringing as much maintenance as possible online and to create a new lubrication schedule from scratch.
+On critical items, we completed FMEA studies to ensure all failure modes had been considered.
 A hybrid condition-based maintenance program was introduced (completed partly by Weetabix technicians and partly by 53North) to become more predictive and allow for early identification of failure and increased planning time.
 Engagement and training sessions with the site technicians were carried out to transfer skills and knowledge of new technology and strategies.
-The result was that 50% of maintenance was moved to be completed whilst the assets are running, allowing datums to be captured, failure modes to be easily identified, maintenance days not filled with needless PM tasks and induced failures to be reduced.
-The main benefits to Weetabix was a 150% increase in MTBF, reduction in contract labor, an achievable maintenance plan and increased internal knowledge.
+The result was that 50% of maintenance was moved to be completed whilst the assets are running, allowing datums to be captured, failure modes to be easily identified, maintenance days not filled with needless PM tasks, and induced failures to be reduced.
+The main benefits to Weetabix was a 150% increase in MTBF, reduction in contract labor, an achievable maintenance plan, and increased internal knowledge.

 Why do you believe that culture change is more difficult to navigate than technical implementation?

 When you plan a technical strategy change, for example implementing a condition-based maintenance program, there is factually based information available to support it.
 If you work from the bottom up, you can identify failure modes and assess the correct condition monitoring techniques to carry out.
-Working with facts and data engages part of the brain that responds to logic, truth and facts and is evidence-based, rational and has perspective.
-Its agenda is a self and social focused one with honesty, compassion and conscience.
-When you then ask an individual or a team to make major changes to their contented working day, they embark on a journey of differing feelings, emotions and impressions.
-This engages a part of the brain that tends to jump to conclusions, and think in black and white, paranoid, catastrophic and irrational ways.
+Working with facts and data engages the part of the brain that responds to logic, truth, and facts and is evidence-based, rational, and has perspective.
+Its agenda is a self and social-focused one with honesty, compassion, and conscience.
+When you then ask an individual or a team to make major changes to their contented working day, they embark on a journey of differing feelings, emotions, and impressions.
+This engages a part of the brain that tends to jump to conclusions, and think in black and white, paranoid, catastrophic, and irrational ways.
 Its agenda is for self-survival and survival of its instinctual needs.

-I have found that working with people that are engaging their factual part of the brain is a lot easier to navigate then when they are using their emotional side.
-The journey of emotional change can last seconds, minutes, weeks, even months, it depends on the individuals experience with this type of change and what support networks are in place for them.
+I have found that working with people that are engaging their factual part of the brain is a lot easier to navigate than when they are using their emotional side.
+The journey of emotional change can last seconds, minutes, weeks, even months, it depends on the individuals’ experience with this type of change and what support networks are in place for them.

 What is the craziest thing that you’ve ever witnessed or heard about in your industry?